bit4mind/anon-service/README.md

 and then reactivate it faster.
-You can install it to start automatically at boot: in this case you could restart service simply restarting your connection and continue to use the script for editing configuration file, configuring dnscrypt servers and relays or removing all things.
+You can install it to start automatically at boot: in this case you could restart service simply restarting your connection and continue to use the script for editing configuration file, configuring dnscrypt servers and relays, viewing logs or removing all things.
 Editing torrc file you can customize your tor configuration (https://tor.void.gr/docs/tor-manual.html.en).
 Editing iptables rules you can grant yourself ssh access from remote machines, enable logging and other stuff.
 Viewing the log file you can retrieve information about the activity of the Tor process.